How to engage with refugees and asylum seekers

 Refugees and people seeking asylum are at significant risk of a range of health inequalities.
 They are at higher risk of poor physical, mental and emotional health due to their previous experiences and current circumstances.

 They can face further barriers to accessing care, due to a lack of understanding of the healthcare system in Scotland, and having no knowledge of patient rights and responsibilities that apply to all NHS service users.
-They are also faced with language and literacy barriers and a lack of staff training about their needs.
+They can also face language and literacy barriers and a lack of staff training about their needs.

 Arriving in the UK

-Refugees and asylum seekers have been displaced from their homes and forced to flee because of persecution, war or violence, arriving with a wide range of backgrounds, cultures and reasons for seeking refuge.
-But these conditions can also be barriers to engaging and make it more difficult to navigate and understand what services are available to them.
+Refugees and asylum seekers have been displaced from their homes and forced to flee to another country.
+They arrive with a wide range of backgrounds, cultures and reasons for seeking refuge.
+These conditions can also be barriers to engaging with health and care systems and make it more difficult for them to navigate and understand what services are available to them.

 A refugee is a person who has been forced to leave their country in order to escape war, violence or persecution.
 Refugee status is recognized by the UK Government under the 1951 UN Convention.
 An asylum seeker is someone who has left their country and is seeking protection from persecution and human rights violations.
 They apply to the UK government for refugee status.